The Meridian Garden

 After the 1749 extension, the garden had two levels, divided by a retaining wall that ran parallel to the Meridian Building.
 The upper level was planted out.
 The lower level had double gates set into the wall at its eastern end and gave access to the stables.
 The land sloped gently downwards towards the stables.
 The boundary wall to the south sloped likewise.
 The wall between the two levels was later removed – most probably when the garden was extended in 1791.

 Plan by John Evelegh (annotated detail).
-Drawn between 1750 and 1773 and republished in QJRAS in 1963.
-Key: (Q) Bradley's Quadrant House, (T) Bradley's Transit House, (FQS) remains of Flamsteed's Quadrant and Sextant Houses, (G) kitchen? garden, (S) stables (two stalls), (E) entrance to the stables from the Park, (A) slope leading down to the stables, (O) an outbuilding, possibly a hot-house (on land enclosed in Flamsteed's time).
+Drawn between 1764 and 1773 and republished in QJRAS in 1963.
+Key: (Q) Bradley's Quadrant House, (T) Bradley's Transit House, (FQS) Flamsteed's Sextant House which had just been converted to house a 40-inch moveable quadrant, (G) kitchen? garden, (S) stables (two stalls), (E) entrance to the stables from the Park, (A) slope leading down to the stables, (O) an outbuilding, possibly a hot-house (on land enclosed in Flamsteed's time).
 G, O & A together formed part of what was later know as the Middle Garden

 The Kitchen Garden and Drying Ground